-The Underwriter ultimately decides what is required for the full loan approval.
-The Underwriter will review the file and send the Processor a list of “conditions” that need to be met prior to closing the loan.
-The number and severity of the conditions depends on a variety of factors (such as program type and complexity of the file).
-Most of the time the conditions are minimal and administrative.
+An Underwriter ultimately decides what is required for a full loan approval.
+The Underwriter will review the file and send the Processor a list of “conditions” that need to be met prior to issuing the “clear to close”.

-There are a number of events that are about to take place.
-The timing for each varies from loan to loan, but know that they’re happening very soon.
+There are a number of actions that are about to take place after the initial approval.
+The timing for each varies but know that they’re happening very soon.
 You will need to be ready to: